JuanJTorresB/Social-Bunny-Project-Back/README.md

    - Lists of followers and followed users.

 5. **Notifications** 🔔
-   - Notifications for comments, "likes", tags, and new followers.
+   - Notifications for comments, "likes", mentions, and new followers.

 ### Non-Functional Requirements ❌
 - **Technologies to Use** ⚙️